 Science Grant Award, the US Department of Transportation’s, Dwight David Eisenhower

-Fellowship Program since 2009, and Napa Valley College Hispanic Serving
+Fellowship Program since 2009, Napa Valley College Hispanic Serving

-Institution STEM Grant from 2011-2016.
+Institution STEM Grant from 2011-2016, and coordinator of the Kaiser Permanente Medical Scholars Program.
 He will continue to oversee the STEM

 tutorial program.
 Rene is bilingual in English and Spanish.